-Waste and pollution are problems that have escalated with growing rates in the past decades.
+Waste and pollution are problems that have escalated at growing rates in the past decades.
 It sounds like a cliché, but it happens right before our eyes.
-As one of the biggest pollutants, plastic plays significant role in the bigger picture - we can see plastic junk on the beaches, ocean costs, in the ocean, in the rivers, in the woods, fields, even on the streets around us.
-And we are talking about a global threats.
+As one of the biggest pollutants, plastic plays a significant role in the bigger picture - we can see plastic junk on the beaches, ocean costs, in the ocean, in the rivers, in the woods, fields, even on the streets around us.
+And we are talking about global threats.
 Australia is no exception.
 The situation here is probably better than in developing countries, but still not good enough to stay calm and watch indifferently.

 Plastic Pollution - The Bigger Picture

 Here is the place where most people say: "Yeah, yeah, I know plastic is not good."
-But do we really know how exactly 'notgood' is plastic?
+But do we really know how exactly 'not-good' is plastic?
 We may know that plastic is among the most significant sources of pollution for the seas and oceans.
 But can you imagine this:

 ► By 2025 we will be putting enough plastic in the ocean to cover at least 5% of the earth’s entire surface in cling film each year.

 And that's not everything.
 Plastic is not healthy for any living creature, including humans.
 Let's take for example plastic bottles.
 They are one of the top ten types of waste polluting beaches (in Australia and all around the world).
 Most of them contain Polychlorinated Biphenyls, known as PCB.
 PCBs have been found even in plankton - the lowest level of the marine food chain.
-Do you love sea food?
-On top of this, plastic bottles are designed for one time use.
-You may think that using the same bottle multiple times helps fighting plastic pollution but be aware that doing it can be harmful to your ownhealth.
+Do you love seafood?
+On top of this, plastic bottles are designed for one-time use.
+You may think that using the same bottle multiple times helps fighting plastic pollution but be aware that doing it can be harmful to your own health.
 There are scientific proofs that glass bottles are much better containers to keep beverages (including water).
 In time, plastic bottles extract certain chemicals and substances which are toxic and definitely not good for anybody.
 Do you know what happens if you burn plastic?
 The smell itself can give you a clue … and so on and so on.

 Can we Fight Plastic Pollution?

 The answer is "yes".
 And luckily, more and more people get involved and interested in environmental problems.
 That gives us the power of the masses.
 Not everything is in the hands of politicians and men of power.
-Me and you, we could be considered ordinary citizens but the "ordinary citizens" have their tools, weapons and voices.
+Me and you, could be considered ordinary citizens but the "ordinary citizens" have their tools, weapons, and voices.
 Together we can make a difference.

 For example, recycling is one of the most powerful weapons.
 It's a fact that cannot be denied.
 Nowadays people know more about recycling.
-In Australia there are many initiatives started by the government or local city councils.
+In Australia, there are many initiatives started by the government or local city councils.
 Recycling bins were only one of the first steps.
-In most areas there are hot recycling spots which everybody can easily find on the council's website (with maps and additional details).
+In most areas, there are hot recycling spots which everybody can easily find on the council's website (with maps and additional details).
 There are many courses and educational programs for children to learn more about recycling as well.
 Last year Sydney started a project where recycling machines give vouchers or bus thickets as a reward for recycling.